Union of Orthodox Rabbis: Competing Haredi organizations

+Knesseth Harabonim / Assembly of Hebrew Orthodox Rabbis

-Almost form the start, the Agudath Harabonim had critics among the Yiddish-speaking rabbis as well.
-In particular, Rabbi Gavriel Wolf "Velvel" Margolis felt that the Union was too lax in some areas of kashruth, too exclusive, and too interfering in the kashruth work he had been hired to do by his congregation.
+Almost from the start, the Agudath Harabonim had critics among the Yiddish-speaking rabbis, as well.
+In particular, Rabbi Gavriel Wolf "Velvel" Margolis felt that the Union was too lax in some areas of Kashrus, too exclusive, and too interfering in the kashrus work he had been hired to do by his congregation.
 He founded a competing organization, the Knesseth Harabonim (Assembly of Hebrew Orthodox Rabbis).
 Evidence of the Knesseth exists starting around 1920, but a Knesseth convention claims that it had existed for some years previously; in any event, it had not been a successful organization prior to 1920.

 Several public relations wars broke out between Knesseth and Agudath in the 1920s.
-Many of them were about competing claims of laxity in meat supervision, wine supervision, or legitimacy of import and licensing of sacramental wine during Prohibition.
-However, not all was war, kashruth, or Prohibition.
+Many of them were about competing claims of proper practice in meat supervision, wine supervision, or legitimacy of import and licensing of sacramental wine during Prohibition.
+However, not all was war, kashrus, or Prohibition.
 Both organizations worked on social issues of the day that affected Jews, and on the improvement of rabbinical life for their members.

+Degel Harabanim and Iggud HaRabonim

-A third, less-active group was the Council of Orthodox Rabbis (Degel Harabanim).
+A third, less-active group was the Council of Orthodox Rabbis (Degel Harabanim in Hebrew).
 It may have merged with Knesseth shortly after its founding.
 They are known to have shared conventions, especially in opposition to Agudath.

+A later group, also small, is the Iggud HaRabonim (Rabbinical Alliance of America), founded in 1942.

+Later years

-The warring seems to have died down in the late 1940s or 1950s; Knesseth and Degel faded away as a separate organization.
+The disputes among the organization seem to have died down in the late 1940s or 1950s; Knesseth and Degel faded away as a separate organization.

-A later group, also small, is the Iggud Harabanim (Rabbinical Alliance of America), founded in 1942.

 Only Agudath and Iggud still function today, though neither is very active.